awsdocs/amazon-ecs-developer-guide/doc_source/ECS_Windows.md

 The source code for the Amazon ECS container agent is [available on GitHub](https://github.com/aws/amazon-ecs-agent)\.
 We encourage you to submit pull requests for changes that you would like to have included\.
 However, we do not currently provide support for running modified copies of this software\.
 You can view open issues for Amazon ECS and Windows on our [GitHub issues page](https://github.com/aws/amazon-ecs-agent/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3Aos/windows)\.

+Amazon ECS vends AMIs that are optimized for Windows containers in the following variants\.
++ **Amazon ECS\-optimized Windows 2019 AMI** – Recommended for launching your Amazon ECS container instances on the Windows operating system\.
++ **Amazon ECS\-optimized Windows 2016 AMI** – Available for launching your Amazon ECS container instances on the Windows operating system\.

 **Topics**
 + [Windows Container Caveats](#windows_caveats)
 + [Getting Started with Windows Containers](ECS_Windows_getting_started.md)